Montessori Mom

 Method:

-Spread paper plates on a clear area of carpet or a table.
+Spread the paper plates on a clear area of carpet or a table.
 Mix up the colored tickets.
-Give the first ticket to your child and ask if he can put it on the paper plate that matches it.
+Give the first ticket to your child and ask them if he can put it on the paper plate that matches it.
 Continue until all the tickets are matched.

 The next step is to teach your child names of the colors.